 The CBP’s 2020-2025 plan is expected to drive changes in many areas of trade including border flow, export privileges and denied party screening.
 But the CBP strategic plan is just the tip of the iceberg when it comes to global trade – the 10% of the iceberg that you actually see.
 Below, there is a lot more going on that will be driven by these new changes that the CBP has just rolled out.

-Join our team for the next GTA webinar on April 14th, Monitoring Global Trade Trends – Stay Ahead of the Curve, as we discuss the changes that are happening in global trade both above and below the water, including:
+Watch our on-demand GTA webinar, Monitoring Global Trade Trends – Stay Ahead of the Curve, to learn about the changes that are happening in global trade both above and below the water, including:

 - How CBP is going to be driving what’s going on behind the scenes